hidaviddong/daviddong/resume/main.typ

 == Skills
 #chiline()
-- *Frontend:* Proficient in JavaScript/TypeScript, React, Vue.js ecosystems, and full-stack frameworks like Next.js and Nuxt.js.
+- *Frontend:* Proficient in JavaScript/TypeScript, React, Vue.js ecosystems, and full-stack frameworks like Next.js.
 Experienced with state management tools and performance optimization.
 - *Backend:* Basic knowledge of Node.js and Express for building services, MongoDB/MySQL for data storage, and Playwright for automated testing and web scraping.
 - *DevOps:* Familiar with Docker containerization, Nginx configuration, and CI/CD workflows using GitHub Actions.